-When it switched to automatic control in the late 80’s the lighthouse keeper’s residences were trashed by vandals.
+When it switched to automatic control in the late 80s the light keeper’s cottage was trashed by vandals.

-A previous light house keeper, Stuart Buchanon upon visiting several years later was devastated at what he saw and made it his mission to restore it to its former glory.
+A previous lighthouse keeper, Stuart Buchanan upon visiting several years later was devastated at what he saw and made it his mission to restore it to its former glory.

 It’s not a bad job.

-Getting to the lighthouse was an adventure in itself, as we drove up a steep and bumpy track only accessible by the LARC.
+Getting to the lighthouse was an adventure in itself, as we drove up a steep and bumpy track to Bustard Headland only accessible by the LARC.
 We could sure use this vehicle ourselves on some other drives around Australia.